foambubble/foam/readme.md

 - As slick as it is, it can't compete with the customisability of VS Code.
 - As of June 2020, the app is still slow, buggy and sometimes loses information when editing offline.

+I built **Foam** because I wanted to build my personal knowledge repository using tools I feel the most comfortable in, while keeping the ownership of my own data.

 **Foam** implements many ([but not all](roam_comparison.md)) of Roam's features inside VS Code, providing access to:

 - Full power of VS Code, such as